Navigation auf uzh.ch

 Statistical Lab Pitches

 Statistical lab pitches are workshops, held by members of the biostatistics consulting team.
 These cover specific methodological topics that are tailored to the needs and questions of your UZH institute.
 Examples of such talks can be found here.
-Please contact Manja Deforth if you are interested.
+Please contact Ulrike Held if you are interested.

 LIGHTS database for methods guidance